 Best things to do

-Hit one of Mallorca’s 262 beaches: some of the best are Formentor, Es Trenc, Cala Mondragó, Cala Mesquida, Cala Torta, Puerto Pollensa, Playas de Muro and Alcúdia.
+Hit one of Mallorca’s 262 beaches: some of the best are Formentor, Es Trenc, Cala Mondragó, Cala Mesquida, Cala Torta, Port de Pollensa, Playas de Muro and Alcúdia.
 For eating, drinking, and stylish relaxation by the Mediterranean, check out a top beach club.
-These include Purobeach, Anima Beach, Nassau Beach, Nikki Beach Club, Accana Summer Club, Mood and the glamorous Nikki Beach.
+These include Purobeach, Anima Beach, Nassau Beach, Accana Summer Club, Mood and the glamorous Nikki Beach.

 Become a culture vulture.
 Attend concerts of all musical genres, annual music festivals, ballet, opera, theatre, cinema, and art exhibitions and events.
 Venues for music, theatre, and dance include Palma’s Teatre Principal, Palma Auditorium, and the Trui Teatre.
 The Balearic Symphony Orchestra offers a season of concerts outside the main holiday season.
 Annual events include: Deià International Music Festival; Valldemossa’s Chopin Festival; Pollensa Festival; Festival MúsicaMallorca, and Festival de Música Clásica Port de Sóller.

 Feature your business in the annual 101 Best Things to do on Mallorca Guide, and get new clients now.
 Call Katia today at +34 971 70 88 88 to find out how we can help you to grow your business. […] 101 Best Things to do on Mallorca

 Cinema fans can attend the annual Evolution!
 Mallorca International Film Festival each November.
 This event screens the year’s best submissions of shorts and documentaries from around the world.